luarx/gbc-explorer-prometheus-exporter/README.md

 ### Configuration
-#### Validators list
+#### Validators list (2 options to define them)
+- Define specific indexes/publickeys:
   - Create a file called `validators.json`.
   - Fill that file defining the validators list to generate Prometheus metrics (use `validators.json.example` as a reference).
+- Define deposit keys used to create validators:
+    - Create a file called `validator_deposit_addresses.json`.
+    - Fill that file defining the deposit keys (use `validator_deposit_addresses.json.example` as a reference).

 #### ENV VARIABLES